Large Language Models provide support for the parallelogram theory of analogy: Why are LLM Analogies Better?

 We tested this prediction by repeating the human--LLM comparison using only modal completions (frequency-weighted, with ties preserved).
 We found the LLM advantage over humans largely disappeared: no model showed a statistically significant overall advantage over humans ($ps > .05$), while \texttt{Qwen3-32B} and \texttt{Gemma-3-27B} were rated \textit{lower} than human modal responses ($b = -0.10$, $p = .003$; $b = -0.08$, $p = .02$, respectively).
 All other models' modal responses were statistically indistinguishable from humans' ($ps > .35$).
 Paralleling this convergence in ratings, most LLMs' modal responses were also not significantly more parallelogram-aligned than humans' in GloVe space (DeepSeek-V3.1-671B: $p < .001$; Qwen3-235B: $p = .03$; all others $ps > .05$).

-However, the factors that predicted the LLM advantage in the full dataset remained significant when the analysis was restricted to modal responses.
-In two regression models predicting the rating difference between LLM and human modal completions, $\Delta$Parallelogram was a strong positive predictor (Model A: $\beta = 0.189$, $p < .001$; Model B: $\beta = 0.231$, $p < .001$), and $\Delta\log(\mathrm{freq})$ remained a significant negative predictor (Model A: $\beta = -0.173$, $p < .001$; Model B: $\beta = -0.161$, $p < .001$). $\Delta C$:$D$ similarity was still a significant negative predictor ($\beta = -0.141$, $p < .001$), and $\Delta$NN was a weaker negative predictor ($\beta = -0.086$, $p = .03$).
-These results indicate that the mechanisms driving rating differences between human and LLM completions---parallelogram alignment and lexical accessibility---operate consistently regardless of whether one examines the full distribution or only the dominant responses.
+Crucially, the factors that predicted the LLM advantage in the full dataset remained significant when the analysis was restricted to modal responses.
+Although the two populations no longer differ on average in parallelogram alignment, alignment still varies from stem to stem, and that variation continues to track which completion is rated better.
+In our two regression models predicting the rating difference between LLM and human modal completions, $\Delta$Parallelogram was a strong positive predictor (Model with $C$:$D$: $\beta = 0.189$, $p < .001$; Model with NN: $\beta = 0.231$, $p < .001$), and $\Delta\log(\mathrm{freq})$ remained a significant negative predictor (Model with $C$:$D$: $\beta = -0.173$, $p < .001$; Model with NN: $\beta = -0.161$, $p < .001$). $\Delta C$:$D$ similarity was still a significant negative predictor ($\beta = -0.141$, $p < .001$), and $\Delta$NN was a weaker negative predictor ($\beta = -0.086$, $p = .03$) (see Supplement~F for additional visualizations of the modal-response analyses).
+These results indicate that the mechanisms driving rating differences between human and LLM completions, i.e., parallelogram alignment and lexical accessibility, operate consistently regardless of whether one examines the full distribution or only the dominant responses.